-Consider a top-hat beam which may be regarded as a plane wave truncated by where r is the initial radius of the top-hat beam and P is the total power.
-Here we assume the beam propagates along +z direction and the wavelength of this top-hat beam is $\lambda = 1064 \,\mathrm{nm}$.
+Consider a top-hat beam which may be regarded as a plane wave truncated by a circular aperture.
+The complex amplitude of the top-hat beam maybe written as where r is the initial radius of the top-hat beam and P is the total power.
+Here we assume the beam propagates along +z direction and the wavelength of this top-hat beam is $\lambda = 1064 \,\mathrm{nm}$ .